 South Wye Transport Package

-View the Active travel measures consultation which ran from 14 September to 25 October 2016.
+View the active travel measures consultation which ran 14 September - 25 October 2016.

 Compulsory Purchase and Side Roads Orders

 Herefordshire Council has 'made' the Southern Link Road Compulsory Purchase (CPO) and Side Road Orders (SRO).
 This involves serving all affected parties notices in order to acquire the land necessary for the delivery of the Southern Link Road scheme and sets out how side roads and access will be affected by the new road.

 The land required for the construction of the road is mainly agricultural land with no homes or buildings being acquired to deliver the scheme.
 We will continue to actively negotiate with all landowners to try and reach agreement for the acquisition of land and we have already agreed terms with a number of landowners to purchase their land.
 However a CPO is needed to give the council certainty that we can assemble all the land we need if agreement cannot be reached.

 Subject to confirmation that the land has been secured, construction of the road is anticipated to start in early 2019.